iobroker-archive/ioBroker.vis-2-widgets-ovarious.-.oweitman/README.md

 [![NPM](https://nodei.co/npm/iobroker.vis-2-widgets-ovarious.png?downloads=true)](https://nodei.co/npm/iobroker.vis-2-widgets-ovarious/)

-this adapter contains varoius vis-2 widgets.
+This adapter contains various vis-2 widgets.

 ok, actually, there is only one vis-2 widget, but some more are on my roadmap.